SAFEHR-data/datafaker/docs/source/quickstart.rst

 Currently, none of our generators suppress the generation of data from patterns that are not represented in the source database at time of configuration;
 therefore data for all 32 possible are pulled into the source stats file.
-This works well if we want future missingness patters to be accounted for, but it does mean that our Information Governance people have to look at a huge amount of summary statistics (even if most of those are just ``count: 0``, this is still a burden and certainly a scary-looking wall of text!).
+This works well if we want future missingness patters to be accounted for, but it does mean that manually checking the actual ``src-stats.yaml`` output (if that is what your Information Governance requires) means looking at a huge amount of summary statistics;
+even if most of those are just ``count: 0``, this is still a burden and certainly a scary-looking wall of text!.

 Still, we can see some nice, faithful data being reproduced.